Houston Heights WWII Memorial | Heartfelt Tribute

 And it’s the soldier who is called upon to defend our way of life.”

 The Invasion of Okinawa information on one of the bollards is pictured above.
-Below are listed some of the other invasions that are featured on site with the historical dates.
+Below are listed some of the other invasions that are on site with the actual dates.

 - Invasion of North Africa ~ November 8, 1942